VincentWillats/PocketTarkov/README.md

 ### Disclaimer
 I do not own the rights to any of the Tarkov Maps used or Websites and they do not fall under the License of this project.
+Attribution to the creators of the maps are within the map images.
+And a massive thanks to all the creators.